Cohomology and Immersed Curves

+In this transformation, the first component is reversed.
+At the same time, since on that component $1$ occurs twice and $2$ occurs once, the sign between $1$ and $2$ is changed from $-$ to $+$.
+And for similar reasons, the sign between $1$ and $3$ is changed from $+$ to $-$.

 Unless otherwise said, graphs may have multiple edges and loops.
 An \emph{Euler partition} of a graph is a collection of closed paths that together go over every edge exactly once.
 A graph admits an Euler partition if and only if it is even-valent.
-An embedding of a graph is an embedding of the corresponding one-complex, and induces a cyclic order of the edges at every vertex.
-An embedding of a graph that has an Euler partition is \emph{straight-through} at a vertex with respect to that partition if for all edge pairs determined at that vertex by the closed paths, the two edges have the same number of other edges between them in either direction of the cyclic order of the edges at that vertex induced by the embedding of the graph.
-An embedding is called just straight-through if it is straight-through at every vertex.
+An embedding of a graph in a surface that may or may not be orientable is an embedding of the corresponding $1$-complex, and induces a cyclic order of the edges at every vertex.
+An embedding of a graph that has an Euler partition is \emph{straight-through at a vertex with respect to that partition} if for all edge pairs determined at that vertex by the closed paths, the two edges have the same number of other edges between them in either direction of the cyclic order of the edges at that vertex induced by the embedding of the graph.
+An embedding is called just \emph{straight-through} if it is straight-through at every vertex.